eayin2/bytterfs/README.md

 - Rotating snapshots on backup destination
 - syslog Logging
 - lockfile for interrupted backups and trying to fix interrupted backups next run
-- mail notification, requires gymail. see: (https://github.com/eayin2/gymail)
+- mail notification, requires gymail. see: (https://github.com/eayin2/gymail) <br>

 #### Preparations:<br>
 Before using this backup script you should prepare following things:<br>